CloudCannon/documentation/_syncing/6_file_types.md

 title: File Types
 ---

-CloudCannon supports the following extension types:
+CloudCannon lowercases the filenames (including extension) of all files that are uploaded or synced from a storage provider.
+The following extensions are supported:

 * js
 * coffee